mpi-forum/mpi-forum.github.io/index.md

 ## Updates

-#### EuroMPI will be held September 19-21, 2022 in Chattanooga, Tennessee
+#### EuroMPI will be held in September 2022 in Chattanooga, Tennessee

 * More information at [https://sites.google.com/view/eurompiusa2022](https://sites.google.com/view/eurompiusa2022)
 * Abstracts Submission Deadline: May 16, 2022 (AOE)